Welfare FAQ

 • What if I have Mobility Issues?

-If you have mobility issues, please contact your GP or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as evacuation plan, ergonomic furniture for you in class, ground floor lectures (where possible), disabled parking, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
-You may also wish to look at the various support available for you on the following websites:
+If you have mobility issues of any kind, please come to the Welfare Office on the 1st Floor of Mont Rose House.
+We are happy to advise/support you in accessing the relevant services and create an evacuation plan, ergonomic furniture for you in class, ground floor lectures (where possible), disabled parking, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.

-• How can I apply for Hardship Fund if I am struggling financially?
+• How can I apply for a Hardship Fund if I struggle financially?

-We understand that many students’ financial circumstances have been affected due to the pandemic.
-Hence, MRC Hardship Funds can help the students to ease up the financial burden.
+Many students’ financial circumstances can change while studying.
+MRC Hardship Funds can help students to ease up their financial burden.

 • What if I need a laptop?